Mathew Charles Lamb: Prosecution

 The prosecutor, Eugene Duchesne, began his case by calling Mathew Lamb's uncle, Stanley Hesketh, to the stand.
 Hesketh testified that three hours after the shootings his nephew had told him that he "must have done it".
 He said that since his nephew had come to live with him following his release from prison, he had always been exceptionally polite and helpful to his family.
 However, during the morning of 26 June Lamb had for the first time been hesitant, not giving full answers to questions and generally acting in a less open manner.
 Duchesne then called witnesses of the shootings, who agreed unanimously that Lamb had been unhurried, cool and collected.
 When cross-examined by Nosanchuk about this unusual calmness, they said that Lamb had appeared very distant and did not seem to have any bearing on what was happening around him: one of the witnesses said that Lamb had not appeared to even notice a very loud party in progress across the street.
-Heaton said that the boy had looked frightened and had fled without reason when she called to her husband.
+Heaton said that he had looked frightened and had fled without reason when she called to her husband.
 The police officers who arrested Lamb also agreed that the defendant had been unusually cool and silent.
 Hesketh told the court that when he had come home his nephew had been fast asleep in bed.